hashicorp/terraform-provider-azurerm/website/docs/r/frontdoor_rule.html.markdown

 * `frontdoor_rule_set_id` - (Required) The ID of the Frontdoor Rule.
 Changing this forces a new Frontdoor Rule to be created.

 * `order` - (Required) The order in which the rules will be applied for the Frontdoor Endpoint.
-Possible values include `0`, `1`, `2`, `3` etc. A Frontdoor Rule with a lesser order value will be applied before a rule with a greater order value.
+The order value should be sequential and begin at `1`(e.g. `1`, `2`, `3`...).
+A Frontdoor Rule with a lesser order value will be applied before a rule with a greater order value.

 ~>**NOTE:** If the Frontdoor Rule has an order value of `0` they do not require any conditions or actions and they will always be applied.